 Five handy winter driving tips

-With the temperatures forecast to drop here are five handy hints for driving in snow and ice.
+With the temperatures forecast to drop across England, here are five handy hints to driving in snow and ice.

 Frank Bird from Highways England has some advice for driving in bad weather.